CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-7.md

 1. Use the VS Code terminal to add files to the repository.
 Open VS Code Terminal if it's not opened yet.

-1. Run the below command to add the `app.py` and `prime.py` files to the repository:
+1. Run the below command to add all the files to the repository:

    ```
    git add --all
    ```